dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 **Large Language Models.**

-If accessibility coaching is [translating between epistemologies](/writing/reframing-accessibility-ai-as-an-epistemological-translator) to help teams build inclusive experiences, then AI engineering is building the translators themselves—giving everyone the ability to approach domains that were previously opaque to them.
+If accessibility coaching is translating between epistemologies (see my article on [epistemological translation as a concept](/writing/reframing-accessibility-ai-as-an-epistemological-translator)) to help teams build inclusive experiences, then AI engineering is building the translators themselves—giving everyone the ability to approach domains that were previously opaque to them.

 ## The Vision That Drives Everything